 To view whether attributes are synchronized or whether they will be notified, select Show effective flows.
-When you select this check box, the synchronize arrows don't show if the parent class isn't set to synchronize.
+When you select this check box, the synchronize arrows do not show if the parent class is not set to synchronize.
 Therefore, you view an accurate diagram of actual flows.